 Enrolling in a nursing program online or on-campus is challenging enough without the added pressure of figuring out how to pay for it.
 These scholarships are designed especially for those who intend to work as nurses.
 As with scholarships for any other field, it’s vitally important to apply for all those you think you might be eligible for to improve your chances of getting funded.
 Keep in mind that receiving multiple scholarships can greatly relieve the financial burden of higher education.
-Here are a few scholarships meant for LPNs, LVNs, RNs, and others in the nursing field.
+Here are a few scholarships meant for students in RN programs, LPN/LVN programs, and other nurse training programs.